gregfox0681/BookCatalog/README.md

 dotnet ef database update -c AuthorizeContexts
 ```

 As previously mentioned, I intend to create a class library project for my DataLayer, housing main entities, the Context, and repositories.
-Accordingly, I will generate the 'Survey Entity' and other pertinent elements within this project.
-Subsequently, I will employ a similar technique to the one utilized for migrating authentication entities to our PostgreSQL database.
+Accordingly, I will generate the 'BookCatalog Entity' and other pertinent elements within this project.
+Subsequently, I will employ a similar technique to the one utilized for migrating authentication entities to our MSSSQL database.

 ## Demystifying JWT Configuration and Utilization
 For implementing JWT, the initial step involves adding JWTSecurityToken to the appsettings.json file, as depicted below: